InFillmore: Frame-Guided Language Generation with Bidirectional Context: Human Evaluation Details

 \subsection{Relative Plausbility}

-Due to a relatively high complexity of this task, compared to the Indistinguishability task, the evaluation was conducted with a team of skilled annotators, comprised of four undergraduate students who have previously participated in NLP/AI annotation projects, using HLTCOE Turkle\footnote{\url{https://github.com/hltcoe/turkle}}, a Django-based clone of Amazon Mechanical Turk.
+Due to a relatively high complexity of this task, compared to the Indistinguishability task, the evaluation was conducted with a team of skilled annotators, comprised of four undergraduate students who have previously participated in NLP/AI annotation projects.
 On average, ranking 10 models' outputs for one story took 3 minutes 19 seconds for each worker.
 The annotator's interface can be seen on \autoref{fig:rel-plaus-ui}.